UX For Business Intelligence

 What is UX?

-Where UI lies outside UX, it pertains to discretionary visual elements, such as color schemes and font choices, among others.
-The data visualization lives completely inside the UI and is a selection of charts, placed in a logical order called for in a Use Case, Journey Map, or Persona – all derived from the upfront UX research work.
+Where UI lies outside UX, it pertains to discretionary visual elements, such as color schemes, font choices, etc. The data visualization lives fully inside the UI.
+It is a selection of charts in a logical order called for in a use case, journey map, or persona — derived from the upfront UX research work.

-User research involves conducting interviews of the CEO, chief analyst, and all the stakeholders of the BI application to understand their goals.
-Listed below are the key elements of user research –
+User research involves conducting interviews with the CEO, chief analyst, and all the stakeholders of the business intelligence application to understand their goals.